 Self-directed IRAs give plan owners control over their retirement funds and the freedom to invest in many diverse alternative investments.
-Another advantage we see clients of Midland IRA benefit from is the ability to partner funds to acquire assets.
+Another advantage we see clients of Midland benefit from is the ability to partner funds to acquire assets.
 This strategy is perfect for those who have limited investing funds in their plans.
 By partnering capital, self-directed IRA owners can increase buying power and have the opportunity to invest in more lucrative assets.

 How Partnering Your IRA Funds Works